sbackus/antifa-witches/README.md

 2: Busy
 3: Run-Down
 4: Beautiful
-5: Dangerous
+5: Historic
 6: Lavish

-1: Lakeside Camp
+1: Gated Community
 2: Fishing Village
 3: Metropolitan City
 4: Convention Centre
 5: Boat Parade
-6: Wilderness Retreat
+6: University

 ### PORTRAYING FASCISM
-Be a hateful bigoted fuck secretly.
+Be a hateful bigoted fuck.
+Keep your hate a secret.
+Shroud it in nationalism and respectability.
 Always deny your fuckery.
-Shroud hate in nationalism and respectability.
 Use dog wistles and secret symbols to gather your supporters.
 Portray strength and unity.
 Express contempt for the weak.
 Appeal to traditionalism.
+Steal and distort the rhetoric of the left.
 Hint at palingenetic rebirth.
-Get the normies, centrists and conservatives on your side. ` Fear difference.
+Get the moderates to defend your rights. `
+Fear difference.
+Make "jokes" that punch down.
 Appeal to emotion, not logic.
 Let the cops carry the guns and truncheons.
 Gaslight everyone.